 (2) A superintendent may order that a combined period of separate confinement and a period of work time be imposed on a detainee for the purpose of this Division but, in that case, the period of work time is to be counted as confinement time for the purposes of section 196(2)(e) of the Act.

-[Regulation 78 inserted in Gazette 27 Jun 2005 p.
+[Regulation 78 inserted: Gazette 27 Jun 2005 p.
 2870-1.]

 79. Confinement procedures